 1. What is Celiac Disease – its prevalence, symptoms (or lack of them), diagnosis, and treatment

-3. Getting Started – what to eat at first – we will teach you three steps to getting started on a gluten-free diet, without feeling overwhelmed by the details.
+3. Getting Started – three steps to getting started on a gluten-free diet, without feeling overwhelmed by the details.

 4. Ingredients – which ingredients added to a formerly “gluten free product” would make it not gluten free?